waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Johto Journey: Gem's Log

 ## Strategic Plan: Progress to Mr. Pokémon
+1. Obtain the Potion from Professor Elm's Aide.
-1. Receive the Pokédex and Poké Balls from Professor Elm and his Aide.
+2. Receive the Pokédex and Poké Balls from Professor Elm (after visiting Mr. Pokémon).
-2. Exit New Bark Town and head west to Route 29.
+3. Exit New Bark Town and head west to Route 29.
-3. Reach Mr. Pokémon's house to collect the Mystery Egg.
+4. Reach Mr. Pokémon's house to collect the Mystery Egg.

 ## Tile Mechanics
 ### Global